 As of 2024, tourism hasn’t brought the all-inclusive resorts or Senior Frogs type of restaurants, and the rest of the overdevelopment you see in the rest of the mainland and the Yucatan Penisula.
 We are starting to see similar restaurants to those you’d see in Playa del Carmen and Tulum.

 Q: When is Whale Shark Season in Holbox?

-A: Mid May to Mid September is Whale Shark Season in Isla Holbox, with the peak of the season coming in late June to Early July.
-Whale Sharks can be spotted in Isla Holbox during the summer months during their annual migration around the Yucatan Peninsula.
+A: Mid-May to Mid-September is Whale Shark season in Holbox, with the peak season coming in late June to Early July.
+Whale Sharks can be spotted during the summer months during their annual migration around the Yucatan Peninsula.

 Q: How do you pronounce Holbox?

 A: Holbox is pronounced differently than you might expect based on how it is spelled.
 The “x” takes on a “sch” sound, making the correct way to say it: “Hole – Bosch”

 Q: Are there cars allowed on Isla Holbox?

 A: There are no cars on Isla Holbox (except a few work trucks), which means visitors have to either rent a bike or a golf cart to travel around – or it’s small enough to walk just about everywhere!
 Limits on cars are in place to protect the island’s pristine natural habitat.